OpenTermsArchive/contrib-versions/Trello/unknown.md

 Data and Encryption Policies Certifications and Assessments

-Trello, Inc. (“we”, “us” or “our”) is SOC2 Type 1 certified—we receive and review our data hosting providers’ SOC1 and SOC2 reports every 6 months under NDA.
+Trello, Inc. (“we”, “us” or “our”) is SOC2 Type 2 certified—we receive and review our data hosting providers’ SOC1 and SOC2 reports every 6 months under NDA.
+Trello is ISO/IEC 27001 certified which validates our information security management system (ISMS) and the implementation of our security controls.
+More information is available on the Atlassian Trust Management System.
 Trello is PCI-DSS certified and complies with Privacy Shield.

 Vulnerability Detection and Bug Bounty Program